 Ease of use

 Is the domain easy to read?
 Do people have trouble spelling the domain name?
-Remove names that are difficult to spell and words having different British/ American spellings (for instance ‘favorite’ and ‘favourite’; ‘color’ and ‘colour’).
+Remove names that are difficult to spell and words having different British/ American spellings (for instance ‘favorite’ and ‘favorite’; ‘color’ and ‘color’).

 It is also advisable to avoid homophones (such as ‘meet’ and ‘meat’; ‘kiss’ and ‘keys’; ‘piece’ and ‘peace’).
 You should also ignore odd-looking symbols and double letters.